 Experienced crews are the backbone of the success at Parmelee-Hill.
 Nothing other than the cleanest, ripest fruit will make it from the field to the winery.

-When our winemaking team believes the fruit is ready the syrah is hand picked into small boxes weighing about 20 lbs each.
-We attempt to harvest as much as possible at night when the fruit is colder and is both truer in sugar content and more resistant to being battered and split during harvest.
+We harvest at night when the fruit is colder and is both truer in sugar content and more resistant to being battered and split during harvest.

 The largest lot crushed is 2.5 tons, and most lots are harvested in one ton increments.
 This technique is tough on the farmer, however allows sourcing fruit from different blocks to come up with the ultimate field blend for our finished product.
 We also now have the advantage of experimenting in the vineyard with different practices and tasting the end product to continue to try and increase the quality of the fruit we grow.